What's Coming to Netflix in April 2022

-Welcome to an early look at what’s scheduled to come to Netflix throughout April 2022 in the United States.
+Welcome to your first look at what’s scheduled to come to Netflix throughout April 2022 in the United States.
 Below, we’ll list all the upcoming new movies and shows coming soon to the service.

 As always, you’ll want to keep an eye on the removals scheduled for April 2022.
 Among the big removals planned so far is a collection of Pokemon titles and Star Trek: The Next Generation.